ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 6. The system will also send a link to the registered mobile number or email ID, so that the related user will reset the password by visiting the link.
 Please refer to the [**Reset Password**](#23-reset-password-) for more details
 #### 5.4.4 Map/Un-map/Re-map User to a Center
+MOSIP allows Zonal Admin to map/un-map/re-map the users with the registration center by providing the registration center ID.
+The system validates the registration ID and the privileges of the user and provides the capability to map/un-map-re-map the user to the registration on successful validation.

+For more information about mapping registration center with users, please please refer to: https://github.com/mosip/mosip/wiki/FRS-Admin-Services#26-mappings-of-registration-center-machine-and-user-mappings---createreaddelete-
 ## 6. Master Data Management
 ### 6.1 View Master Data Types
 ### 6.2 View Master Data for Each Table